bbleckel/bbleckel/README.md

 ### About me
 I am a former educator exploring careers and opportunities in software and data science.
 I have experience in machine learning, data visualization, and object oriented programming.
-I am particularly interested in machine learning ethics and education as well as data-driven story telling.
+I am particularly interested in machine learning ethics, algorithm fairness, and computer science education as well as data-driven story telling.

 [My resume can be found here](https://github.com/bbleckel/resume/blob/master/bleckel_resume.pdf).